Garden & pool

 Pool covers reduce evaporation and heat loss.

 Because pool water can be lost through splashing and evaporation, it can be hard to tell if there are leaks or other issues causing water loss.
-Here are some of the best ways to improve water efficiency in your pool:

 - Use a pool cover - it's the best way to reduce evaporation, and to save heat and chemicals.